Cesium-Lab/KitchenInventory/README.md

     - Amount driven by quantity (e.g. eggs)
   - Inventory
     - Stores items in database or table
-    - Can add by strings
+    - Can add by functions
   - Recipe
     - List of items required and amounts
     - Informs user of missing items, and how much to get